fathonidf/periplus-cart-testing/README.md

 ## Project Structure

-The project follows a standard Maven (or Gradle) structure, leveraging the Page Object Model for maintainability and scalability.
+The project follows a standard Maven structure, leveraging the Page Object Model for maintainability and scalability.

 ```
 periplus-automation/